Nyla22/STEAM-Repository/README.md

 List of Errors
 + Login button dissapears on signout.
 (Fixed.
 Was a typo.)
 + Blinking of content that should be hidden.
-- Better fix for firebase load-time induced blink?
+- Better fix for firebase load-time induced blink?s